 - B.11.3.3 Complete list of all firms including the name and address of every one to which the body has granted a compliance certificate, in the one or more fields for which it has applied for accreditation:

-- B.188.8.131.52 A certificate of recognition for any inputs or services with their mention on the list.
+- a certificate of recognition for any inputs or services

 - B.11.3.4 Copy of the Board of Director's latest annual report to members or stockholders.

 B.11.4 Standards, policies and technical procedures (quality manual)

 - B.11.4.1 The Quality Manual related to the certification program.

 - B.11.4.2 Templates of inspection questionnaires used by VO.